-Guila holds a PhD in Sociological Criminology and an MA in Criminology and Criminal Justice Policy from the University of Guelph in Ontario, Canada.
-Her doctoral dissertation examined how victims of sexual violence become advocates and activists against sexual violence, and explored the processes that survivors experience, including victimization and disclosures, which lead them to advocate.
-Her MA thesis examined the 2011 murder of Leiby Kletzky in Brooklyn, NY and its impact on the Orthodox Jewish community as they discussed addressing communal concerns that arose from the crime and its aftermath.
+Dr. Guila Benchimol is a Principal Researcher for the OU Center for Communal Research.
+She holds a PhD in Sociological Criminology and an MA in Criminology and Criminal Justice Policy from the University of Guelph in Ontario, Canada.
+Her doctoral dissertation examined how victims of sexual violence become advocates and activists against sexual violence, and explored the processes that survivors experience, including victimization and disclosures, which lead them to advocacy and activism.
+Her MA thesis examined the 2011 murder of Leiby Kletzky, z”l, in Brooklyn, NY and its impact on the Orthodox Jewish community as they discussed addressing communal concerns that arose from the crime and its aftermath.

 Guila’s first career as a Jewish educator informed her understanding of the need to address victimization of all kinds in Jewish communities.
-She was the Director of Judaic Studies at Tiferes Bais Yaakov where she also taught Tanach to grades 9 through 12.
-She was also the Managing Director for the National Conference of Synagogue Youth (NCSY) in Canada, where she also founded and directed an international camp for high school girls.
+Previously, Guila was the Director of Judaic Studies at Tiferes Bais Yaakov where she also taught Tanach to grades 9 through 12.
+She was also the Managing Director for the National Conference of Synagogue Youth (NCSY) in Canada, where she founded and directed an international camp for high school girls.

-Guila lives in Toronto and was raised in the Spanish Moroccan Jewish community there, which was built by the families who fled Tangiers.
+Guila lives in Toronto and was raised in the Spanish Moroccan Jewish community there which was built by the families who fled Tangiers.